 44.2.4.1 Requirement.

-The CAISO will determine the Uncertainty Requirement for each Real-Time Market run, by each BAA and for the EIM Area overall.
+For each Real-Time Market run, the CAISO determines an upward Uncertainty Requirement for the group of Balancing Authority Areas that passes the upward flexible Ramping sufficiency determination as specified in Section 29.34(m) and a distinct upward Uncertainty Requirement for each Balancing Authority Area that fails the upward flexible Ramping sufficiency determination as specified in Section 29.34(m).

+For each Real-Time Market run, the CAISO determines a downward Uncertainty Requirement for the group of Balancing Authority Areas that passes the downward flexible Ramping sufficiency determination as specified in Section 29.34(m) and a distinct downward Uncertainty Requirement for each Balancing Authority Area that fails the downward flexible Ramping sufficiency determination as specified in Section 29.34(m).

 44.2.4.2 Procurement Curve.

 (a) Generally.
 Based on statistical analysis of the Uncertainty Requirement, the CAISO will calculate constraint relaxation parameters to ensure the total cost of the Uncertainty Awards will not exceed the cost of expected power balance violations in absence of the Uncertainty Award, by each Balancing Authority Area and for the EIM Area overall, as set forth in the Business Practice Manual.